orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-full-portlet.md

 ## Availability

-This is an Orbeon Forms PE feature, available since Orbeon Forms 4.0.
+This is an Orbeon Forms PE feature.

 ## Deploying into Liferay